Grace273/niuniugrace/README.md

-A vomit of colours, patterns and graphics stitched together into a site inspired by the 2010s and earlier years' internet aesthetics.
+A vomit of colours, patterns and graphics stitched together into a blog site whose theme is heavily inspired by the 2010s and earlier years' internet aesthetics.
 On this blog, I document some of the things I did during my 2025 Summer.
-View my blog here: [https://niuniugrace.netlify.app/](url) ! 🌷🌷🌷
+View it here: [https://niuniugrace.netlify.app/](url) ! 🌷🌷🌷